 Internships and work experience

 Any relevant work or internship experience will not only help your application but will also be a great basis for you to embark on your future career post-MSc.
 You should aim to have at least one significant internship under your belt before applying and having a variety of internships will add weight to your application.
 For MSc International Management, there is a strong focus on having a business background and so relevant work experience will be keenly noted by the selection committee.
 Highlight the relevance of any work experience to your future career and make the length and nature of your internships clear.
 What’s more, if you went through any kind of selection process to earn your place, let us know about it.
-It is also worth mentioning to us any secured, future internships that have been confirmed to you already (for example in summer 2019), as we would hope that any potential students are continually striving to broaden their professional experiences.
+It is also worth mentioning to us any secured, future internships that have been confirmed to you already as we would hope that any potential students are continually striving to broaden their professional experiences.
+When highlighting your internship experience, it is essential you provide the exact dates from when you started to when you finished.

 Although many students join the Business School straight after graduating from their undergraduate degree, we do also highly value students who have some relevant full-time work experience as they can bring practical and more specialist knowledge to the programme.
-Candidates with up to a maximum of two years’ work experience are welcome to apply (in the majority of cases this will mean full time, professional work experience undertaken post-graduation and before commencement of the programme).
+Candidates with up to a maximum of two years’ work experience from the start date of the course are welcome to apply (in the majority of cases this will mean full-time, professional work experience undertaken post-graduation and before the commencement of the programme).

 Although it is not a highly quantitative programme, we do expect students to be confident with numbers before applying.
 If you’re coming from a degree background that isn’t particularly quantitative, then you should be able to demonstrate that you have some form of experience in this area.
 You will have the opportunity to highlight this to us in the quantitative experience section of the application form.